 We are always on the lookout for volunteers with specific skills to help our patients and their families.
 These include licensed massage and acupuncture professionals, licensed hair cutters, pet therapy volunteers, and musicians.
 Spanish-speaking volunteers are also in high demand.

-Hospice Austin volunteers are asked to commit to at least one year of service, unless there are unusual circumstances.
-Usually, volunteers give about four hours a week with that time being flexible to allow for different schedules.
+Hospice Austin volunteers commit to at least one year of service unless there are unusual circumstances.
+Usually, assigned volunteers provide weekly visits to patient/families with flexibility for different schedules.